3x3cut0r/docker/privategpt/README.md

 - `ENV_NAME` - Name of the environment (prod, staging, local...) - **Default: prod**
 - `PORT` - Port of PrivateGPT FastAPI server - **Default: 8080**
-- `KEEP_FILES` - Specifies if the server should keep uploaded files after restarting the container (lowercase true or false)- **Default: true**
-- `RUN_SETUP` - Set to true, to run poetry setup again.
-Do it only once to download models and set it to false afterwards - **Default: false**

 ###### Cors